TheGroundZero/CTF-Huntress_2025/day26/day26.md

 - We need to combine these outputs somehow to end up with a `flag{<MD5 string>}` somehow...
 - Look at the challenge description: "Sasha(sh) will help us", "`OH NOoOoO00!!!!!111`"
 - Let's grab the sha256 hashes of each binary
 - Notice the trailing `0` at the end of each hash.
-They seem to reflect some sort of ordering.
+They seem to reflect some sort of ordering. (_Needed a hint to get this..._)

 ```sh
 $ sha256sum *.bin